 Course Registration Required:

 All students must register for the upcoming Fall courses during their registration period in April to secure any H-SC housing.
-ONLINE HOUSING AGREEMENT STIPULATION: Assignments and housing agreements are contingent on a student registering for Fall courses during their registration period.
-Failure to do so will result in the agreement becoming VOID and forfeiture of the housing assignment for the entire group or an individual's off-campus award.
+Failure to do so will result in the agreement becoming VOID and forfeiture of a group or individual's housing assignment or off-campus award.

 Selection criteria is based on the earned credit hour standards set forth in the academic catalogue at the end of the previous fall semester before housing selections are made.